 2120.6.
-Curriculum CoordinationEach school district shall implement a written curriculum developed pursuant to 2120.5 that is:
+Curriculum Coordination Each school district shall implement a written curriculum developed pursuant to 2120.5, that is::

-- (a) aligned with the standards approved by the State Board; - (b) coordinated across all grades to prepare students for graduation and life beyond;
+(a) aligned with the standards approved by the State Board;

+(b) coordinated across all grades to prepare students for graduation and life beyond;

-- (c) coordinated across the supervisory union supervisory union or supervisory district, including sending high schools and career technical education centers; - (d) informed by ongoing review of new research, changing learning opportunities, and updates to the standards approved by the State Board; - (e) designed to enable all students to achieve the graduation requirements; and - (f) integrated with technology across all disciplines.
+(c) coordinated across the supervisory union supervisory union or supervisory district, including sending high schools and technical centers;

+(d) informed by ongoing review of new research, changing learning opportunities, and updates to the standards approved by the State Board;

+Commented [SB29]: Combines with (previous) definition of transferrable skills.

+Commented [SB30]: Above the Committee clarifies that the SU/SD creates and implements the curriculum.
+This section clarifies that the school district implements it and describes the coordinated activities associated with it. (e) designed to enable all students to achieve the graduation requirements; and

+(f) integrated with technology across all disciplines.